 EBADF The Socket parameter is not valid.
+EINTR The accept function was interrupted by a signal that was caught before a valid connection arrived.
+EINVAL The socket referenced by s is not currently a listen socket or has been shutdown with shutdown .
+A listen must be done before an accept is allowed.
+EMFILE The system limit for open file descriptors per process has already been reached ( OPEN_MAX ).
+ENFILE The maximum number of files allowed are currently open.
 ENOTSOCK The Socket parameter refers to a file, not a socket.
 EOPNOTSUPP The referenced socket is not of type SOCK_STREAM.
 EFAULT The Address parameter is not in a writable part of the user address space.
 EWOULDBLOCK The socket is marked as nonblocking, and no connections are present to be accepted.
 ENETDOWN The network with which the socket is associated is down.
 ENOTCONN The socket is not in the connected state.
+ECONNABORTED The client aborted the connection.